So you’ve decided to bring some plants into your home. I’m obviously biased but still – a great choice!

 Building Confidence

-• Don’t hesitate to research or ask for help.
-Local plant shops and online communities are fantastic resources.
+- Don’t hesitate to do your own research or ask for help.
+Local plant shops and online communities are brilliant resources.

-• Learn from mistakes.
-Every plant that struggles teaches you something valuable for the next one.
+- Learn from any mistakes you make.
+Every plant that struggles teaches you something valuable you’ll be able to use for the next one.